 Benbecula itself can be divided along the north-south line of the largely single track A865.
 The eastern two thirds of the island are a jumble of fresh water lochs, moorland, bog and deeply indenting sea lochs.
 You can get a feel for it by taking the B897 to Peter's Port: less a port than an isolated pier.

 The western third of the island is also lochan-strewn, but contains most of Benbecula's small area of cultivated land and almost all of its settlement.
 Its Atlantic fringe is largely machair, sand dunes and wide white beaches.
 Catch these beaches in the right (or wrong) conditions and you can see why locals call one of them, the beach at Poll na Crann, "stinky bay" as seaweed collected by storms ferments in the sun.
 The seaweed has long been used as a fertiliser on crofting land, but more recently has also been used as the raw material for a factory producing alginates.
 At other times the seaweed is wholly absent and the only smell at Poll na Crann is the scent from the dense carpet of flowers in the surrounding grassland.

 This western fringe of Benbecula is also home to the slight remains of Borve Castle and, further north, to Nunton House and Steadings, with the nearby remains of a chapel.

 Balivanich lies at the north west corner of Benbecula and is the main centre of population.
-Its size, and its architecture, is largely due to the RAF station, now Benbecula Airport, and to the Ministry of Defence missile range whose headquarters are located here, though in recent years the size of the English-speaking community within this largely Gaelic-speaking environment has tended to diminish as parts of the military presence have been run down.
+Its size, and its architecture, is largely due to the RAF station, now Benbecula Airport, and to the Ministry of Defence missile range whose headquarters are located here, though in recent years the size of the English-speaking community within this significantly Gaelic-speaking environment has tended to diminish as parts of the military presence have been run down.